Mrsuss60/The-Crew-FOV/README.md

 > Place both TheCrewFOV.dll and umpdc.dll in the game directory where TheCrew.exe is located

 - **Usage:**
-> - In game you should press C (or the camera mode button) in order of the mod to activate
+> - In game you should press C (or the camera mode button) for the mod to activate
-> - Hold Left Ctrl and press Numpad+/- to adjust the FOV
+> - Default Hotkeys: Right Ctrl/Right Shift to adjust the FOV
-> - Or Press Right Ctrl or Right Shift too